 I am in healthcare, and our standards of confidentiality include not even naming or identifying patients to ANYONE not directly involved in their care, including into perpetuity after they are discharged from care.
 I have encountered former patients of mine many times, and from a professional, legal and ethical stance cannot even acknowledge them, unless they approach me first – and then, I may not refer to their status as having been a patient, ever, unless they bring it up.
 Never, never, never, may I mention to anyone – including a spouse – that a particular person is or has been a patient, even if there exists a familial or very close bond between them.
 I realize healthcare is a bit different, so perhaps my perspective is skewed.

-My husband passed away and I wanted to know if they tax the life insurance benefit I will receive.Asked almost 2 years ago
+My husband passed away and I wanted to know if they tax the life insurance benefit I will receive.Asked over 2 years ago